 Ins and Outs of Louisiana’s Rental Assistance Programs

 Millions of people in the United States struggle to pay their rent.
 It may be due to an illness, the loss of income in the household, or rising rent prices.
 Whatever the reason, housing insecurity is a big issue.
-However, Louisiana's rental assistance programs can help you get up-to-date on your rent payments and overcome those temporary financial setbacks.
+However, can help you get up-to-date on your rent payments and overcome those temporary financial setbacks.
 With the right rental assistance program, you can eliminate the stress of making your rent payment, avoid eviction from your rental, and secure a safe and healthy home for your family.

 Get to know your options when you need help paying your rent in Louisiana.
 Learn who is eligible for rental assistance, how to apply, and how DoNotPay can make the entire process an easier one with our automated system.